pulseheart/PulseHeart-AutoML/README.md

 Use the corresponding CSV files in this subdirectory https://github.com/pulseheart/PulseHeart-AutoML/tree/main/annotation%20datasets.
 These files include the video file path to be changed to your's for instance by a Replace_All operation in Excel.
 ## Launch experimentations, either replicating those of this research or training your own
-Create a storage bucket an upload the /curated folder of study video files
+Create a storage bucket, nae it for instance myfolder an upload there the /curated folder of study video files

 Refer to the following documentation : https://cloud.google.com/vertex-ai/docs/tutorials/video-classification-automl/training.
 Follow the instructions on the following five pages: